-- 1.1 The Tees Valley Combined Authority is referred to as "the Combined Authority" in these Rules. - 1.2 These Rules apply to meetings of the Combined Authority Cabinet ("Cabinet"), and where appropriate, to meetings of Committees and Sub-Committees of the Combined Authority, including the Transport Committee, the Audit and Governance Committee and the Overview and Scrutiny Committee. - 1.3 References in these Rules to the "Chair" mean the Member for the time being presiding at the meeting of the Cabinet, and at a meeting of a Committee or Sub-Committee. - 1.4 These Rules shall be read in conjunction with other parts of the Constitution. - 1.5 These Rules are subject to any statute or other enactment whether passed before or after these Rules came into effect.
+- 1.1 The Tees Valley Combined Authority is referred to as the "Combined Authority" in these procedure rules. - 1.2 These Rules apply to meetings of the Combined Authority Cabinet ("Cabinet"), and where appropriate, to meetings of Committees and Sub- Committees of the Combined Authority, including the Transport Committee, the Audit and Governance Committee and the Overview and Scrutiny Committee. - 1.3 References in these procedure rules to the "Chair" mean the Member for the time being presiding at the meeting of the Cabinet, and at a meeting of a Committee or Sub-Committee. - 1.4 These procedure rules shall be read in conjunction with other parts of the Constitution. - 1.5 These procedure rules are subject to any statute or other enactment whether passed before or after these procedure rules came into effect.